brodybits/node-uv-http/README.md

 API is subject to change and some optimizations may be needed.

 Status: under development
-- SSL and REGEX capabilities are currently disabled

-Intended usage: Since this library uses a blocking event loop to run the actual HTTP server, it is recommended to run it in its own thread using a module such as `node-webworker-threads`.
+~~Intended usage: Since this library uses a blocking event loop to run the actual HTTP server, it is recommended to run it in its own thread using a module such as `node-webworker-threads`.~~

 ## Pre-requisites:

+XXX TBD GOING AWAY:
 - check out libevhtp
 - unpack and build libevent-2.0.22-stable